Preview: Which method works better to keep cut lettuce fresh–Vacuum-sealing or plastic bags? Read the results of my

 In anticipation of post-Superbowl guilt and regret regarding food choices and excess, I’m revisiting the whole idea of vacuum-packing lettuce this week.

-Remember, you can’t really be sure how fresh the lettuce in the store is and I realize it could be a factor.
+Remember, you can’t be sure how fresh the lettuce in the store is, and I realize this fact could be a factor.
 Nevertheless, I pretty much ignored that fact since it is out of my control.
-I always try to buy the latest date I can find–as I’m sure you do also.
+I always try to buy the latest date I can find–as I’m sure you do, too.

 In addition to the vacuum-packed lettuce, I prepared a plastic bag full of lettuce with a paper towel to absorb moisture.
-I also packed lettuce in quart jars but did not vacuum pack it, just screwed the lid on.
+I also packed lettuce in quart jars but did not vacuum pack it.
+Instead, I just screwed the lid on.

-What you cannot see here is how moist the lettuce is in the vacuum-packed jars compared to the other lettuce.
-Which means it’s crisper.
-Of course, there are no brown edges like the plastic bag lettuce and lettuce from the unsealed jar because there is no oxygen inside a vacuum-packed jar.
+As you can see, there are no brown edges on the right sample like the plastic bag lettuce and lettuce from the unsealed jar because there is no oxygen inside a vacuum-packed jar.

-Let me reiterate that ALL LETTUCE WAS STORED IN THE REFRIGERATOR for the entire two weeks.
+Let me reiterate that I stored all lettuce in the refrigerator for the entire two weeks.

-Only Romaine lettuce was tested.
+Romaine was the only lettuce tested.
 I would expect results with other types of lettuce to vary.

 1. Up until the fourth day, there doesn’t appear to be much difference in the brownness of the edges.
 However, the vacuum-packed lettuce is crisper and moister compared to the others.

 2. Unsealed chopped lettuce goes downhill after four days.

 3. If you do not cut the lettuce, the results may be different.
 However, my whole reason for vacuum-packing lettuce is to make a grab-and-go salad that requires absolutely no preparation on a busy workday morning.
 This means I have NO EXCUSE for not taking a healthy lunch–every single day.

 1. If you want to pack lettuce, as I have shown, you ABSOLUTELY MUST have a wide-mouth lid attachment.
 You cannot pack lettuce in plastic bags.